Mike Kafka

-Michael John Kafka (born July 25, 1987) is an American football coach and former quarterback who is the offensive coordinator for the New York Giants of the National Football League (NFL).
-After attending St. Rita of Cascia High School in Chicago, Illinois, he played college football for Northwestern, where he received second-team All-Big Ten Conference honors as a senior.
-He was drafted by the Philadelphia Eagles in the fourth round of the 2010 NFL Draft, and spent six seasons in the NFL as a journeyman quarterback.
+Michael John Kafka (born July 25, 1987) is an American professional football coach and former quarterback who is the interim head coach for the New York Giants of the National Football League (NFL).
+After attending St. Rita of Cascia High School in Chicago, Illinois, he played college football for the Northwestern Wildcats, receiving second-team All-Big Ten Conference honors as a senior.
+He was drafted by the Philadelphia Eagles in the fourth round of the 2010 NFL draft, and spent six seasons in the NFL as a journeyman quarterback.
 Kafka became the quarterbacks coach for the Chiefs in 2018, and Patrick Mahomes, the starting quarterback for the Chiefs, earned the NFL Most Valuable Player award that season.
 Kafka helped the team win Super Bowl LIV the following season.

 Despite being the backup quarterback in 2008 for Northwestern, Kafka finished second on the team in rushing yards with 321.
 Following C. J. Bachér's graduation, Kafka became the starter for 2009.
 Against Syracuse, he set the school record for most consecutive pass completions with 16.
 In the same game, he became the first Big Ten Conference player to score a passing, receiving, and rushing touchdown since Zack Mills from Penn State in 2004.
 He was named Big Ten Co-Offensive Player of the Week for his performance.
 In the 2010 Outback Bowl against Auburn, Kafka set the all-time bowl record with 47 completions and 78 passing attempts.
 He set Northwestern and Outback Bowl records with 532 passing yards and an Outback Bowl record with five interceptions.